wjhnow/Hugotest/content/post/2026-09-03-sunlight-takes-8-minutes-to-reach-earth-heres-what-that-actually-means-alt-the-light-from-the-sun-is-8-minutes-old.md

 categories:
   - Science
 ---

-## Sunlight Takes 8 Minutes To Reach Earth.
+### Sunlight Takes 8 Minutes To Reach Earth.
 Here's What That Actually Means

-*Alt: The Light From The Sun Is 8 Minutes Old.
-And That's Wild*
+<p class="has-dropcap"> The Light From The Sun Is 8 Minutes Old.
+And That's Wild </p>

 Weird thought.